SylphAI-Inc/AdalFlow/docs/source/tutorials/retriever.rst

      )
     )

-We can also pass the documents using :meth:`components.retriever.faiss_retriever.InMemoryFAISSRetriever.build_index_from_documents` method after the initialization.
+We can also pass the documents using :meth:`build_index_from_documents<components.retriever.faiss_retriever.FAISSRetriever.build_index_from_documents>` method after the initialization.
 This is helpful when your retriever would need to work with different pool of documents each time.

 .. code-block:: python